-In keeping with the high standards established at Hill-Freedman World Academy, students are required to be in full uniform every day.
+In keeping with the high standards established at Hill- Freedman World Academy, students are required to be in full uniform every day starting the first day of school.
 Students who come to school out of uniform will receive an administrative detention (details outlined in "Uniform Violations" section).
 The uniforms are described below: